mspnp/iaas-landing-zone-baseline/05-aad.md

 ### Next step

-> The vending process is now complete and the application team will now start using their new subscription for their solution, complete with Azure AD configured.
+> The vending process is now complete, and the application team will now start using their new subscription for their solution, complete with Azure AD configured.
 The platform team is not involved in the deployment of the actual solution's architecture.
-Once the application team starts deploying resources into their subscription, the vending process is considered frozen as re-running the complete vending process would potentially render the workload inoperable as it is non-idempotent.
+Once the application team starts deploying resources into their subscription, the vending process is considered frozen as re-running this implementation's vending process would potentially render the workload inoperable as it is non-idempotent.

 This is the last step in which you'll be directly acting in the role of someone on the platform team.
 Thanks for role playing that role.
 From this point forward, you now will be deploying the IaaS baseline architecture into your prepared application landing zone.